tuzz/n-dimensional-flood-fill/README.md

 ## Equivalence

-If you're equivalence relation is more complicated, you can set it with the 'equals' option.
+If your equivalence relation is more complicated, you can set it with the 'equals' option.

 ```javascript